How to File an LLC Annual Report in Arkansas? (Full Guide)

 • All LLCs and corporations must file an annual franchise tax report with the state of Arkansas.

-• The annual report deadline for Arkansas LLCs and corporations is May 1st.
+• The annual report deadline for Arkansas LLCs and corporations is May 1st and it costs $150.

 What Is an Arkansas LLC Annual Franchise Tax Report?